-Neuro-Acupuncture may promote brain lymphatic functions
+Neuro-Acupuncture, MS and brain lymphatic functions

 3D rendering of human dural lymphatics (curtesy of elifesciences.org)